sap-tutorials/abap-core-development/tutorials/abap-custom-ui-bas-connect-s4hc/abap-custom-ui-bas-connect-s4hc.md

 ### Download SAP BTP certificate

-On the SAP S/4HANA Cloud tenant side, you need to allow SAP Business Application Studio to make inbound calls.
+On the SAP S/4HANA Cloud system side, you need to allow SAP Business Application Studio to make inbound calls.

-To set SAP Business Application Studio as a trusted caller in the SAP S/4HANA Cloud tenant, you first have to download the public key of the SAP Business Application Studio subaccount.
+To set SAP Business Application Studio as a trusted caller in the SAP S/4HANA Cloud system, you first have to download the public key of the SAP Business Application Studio subaccount.

 To do this, in the Destinations section, select **Download Trust**.